Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Lugano SeeStrand Foce del Cassarate in Lugano (Foto: Ticino Turismo Loreta Daulte)

-Speaking of mountains: Mount Titlis is another landmark in the area worth visiting.
-From Engelberg, you’ll reach the top by catching two gondolas.
-One of them is the world’s first revolving aerial cableway.
-So expect some impressive 360-degree views at the top.
+Speaking of mountains: Titlis is another landmark in the region worth a visit.
+You can reach the summit from Engelberg using two gondolas.
+One of them is the world's first rotating aerial cable car.
+You'll be treated to an impressive 360-degree view.

-And let’s not forget Stanserhorn, a mountain close to Lucerne that is accessed by a fancy double-deck cable car.
-The best way to take this trip is by catching the passenger ship to Stansstad.
-From there, catch the funicular railway for the first leg and get on the open-air gondola for the final part to Stanserhorn.
+Don't forget about Stanserhorn, a mountain near Lucerne, which you can reach using a modern double-decker cable car.
+The best way is to take a boat to Stansstad.
+Here, you'll switch to the funicular for the first leg and then take an open-air gondola for the final stretch to Stanserhorn.

-Technically, you could even visit Interlaken for the day.
-Leave Lucerne on the Golden Pass Line in the morning, spend the day exploring the photogenic region around Interlaken and head back to Lucerne in the evening.
+If you're feeling adventurous, you could theoretically head to Interlaken for the day.
+Leave Lucerne in the morning on the Golden Pass Line, spend your day exploring the picturesque region around Interlaken, and return to Lucerne in the evening.

-Another great way to spend the day around Lucerne is on Lake Lucerne.
-Several steamboats and passenger ships operate on the Lake and take you on the most stunning journeys.
+Another fantastic way to spend the day around Lucerne is by taking a boat ride on Lake Lucerne.
+Several steamers and passenger ships operate on the lake to take you on a scenic excursion.

 As you can see, Lucerne has plenty to offer on a sunny day.
-But in reality, the weather isn’t always too promising.
-In this case, here are some cool indoor options for you.
+But in reality, the weather isn't always so promising.
+In that case, we've got some cool indoor options for you.

-For one, there’s Aeschbach’s Chocoworld in Root.
-Getting there by bus takes around 30 minutes.
-Nothing brightens up a rainy day like some delicious chocolate, does it?
+For starters, there's Aeschbach's Chocoworld in Root.
+The bus ride there takes about 30 minutes.
+Nothing brightens a rainy day quite like delicious chocolate, right?

 Kapellbrücke LuzernKapellbrücke über die Reuss in Luzern (Foto: Luzern Tourismus)